opichon/tcpdfx/README.md

 $pdf = new TCPDF();
 ```

-`UAM\Pdf\TCPDF` is a sub-class of both fpdi\FPDI and \TCPDF, so all methods from thise classes are available, in addition to the convenience methods defined in UAM\Pdf\TCPDF itself.
+`UAM\Pdf\TCPDF` is a sub-class of both fpdi\FPDI and \TCPDF, so all methods from these classes are available, in addition to the convenience methods defined in UAM\Pdf\TCPDF itself.

 ### Concatenating files